Villaldama, Nuevo León: Illustrious Characters

 Of Villaldama are originating some illustrious personages, like the baseball player: Epitacio "La Mala " Torres and the lawyer and former Senator of the Republic: Angel Santos Cervantes, among others.

-David Carrillo González, (Villaldama, Nuevo León October 29, 1920, State of Mexico, December 16, 2015.).
+David Carrillo González, (Villaldama, Nuevo León 29 October 1920, State of Mexico, 16 December 2015.).
 Dean of the Mexican caricature, he has been President and Founding Partner of the Mexican Society of Caricaturists; Thanks to his vision the Museum of the Caricature is created and a showcase contains his work and personal objects.
 The Founders ' Hall bears its name.
 His work has been disseminated in newspapers of greater circulation such as Universal, Excelsior and the Sun of Mexico.
 In Television He worked in Duel of Cartoonists, alternating with Cabral, Freyre and Isaac.
 He Has exhibited throughout the Mexican Republic and in cities in the United States.
 He'S Got eight books published.
 In 1939 he made his first cover in Magazines Magazine; Then he collaborated in the newspapers The Universal Illustrated and The Afternoon where he began as a political caricaturist.
 In 1945 Carrillo paints a large format box commissioned by the Pan American Legion, in which he captured among others the figures of George Washington, José Martí, Hidalgo, Morelos, Juárez, Chian-Kai-Chek, De Gaulle, Manuel Ávila, Camacho, Roosevelt, etc. This work was titled "Continental Fraternity" was given to then President Roosevelt, by the Government of Mexico and the Pan American Legion.

 Carrillo's caricature uses the drawing to dialogue through a benevolent and scathing language, accessible to all.
 The satire and parody of Carrillo's political caricatures have contributed to a more critical and detailed look at the historical episodes of national life.

-Main Population Centers
+Main population centers

 The municipality of Villaldama has 43 population centers, the principal ones being:

-Ciudad Villaldama.
-Main population center and seat of municipal government.
-Pop.
-3,000 (approx.), located 96 km from Monterrey, the state capitol.

-El Potrero.
-Pop.
-733, located 12 km from Ciudad Villaldama.

-Santa Fe.
-Pop.
-203, located 5 km from Ciudad Villaldama...